MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-four.md

 ## What's next?

-When you're done with this step, go to [Step 5: Add additional user accounts (optional)](setup-step-five.md).

-If you have any issues setting up Guides Analytics, please:
+If you have any issues setting up Power BI reports, please:

 - Ask on our community site at https://community.dynamics.com/365/guides.